AuReMe/esmecata/README.md

 ## Requirements

-EsMeCaTa needs the following python packages:
+EsMeCaTa is developed in Python, it is tested with Python 3.8.
+It needs the following python packages:

 - [biopython](https://pypi.org/project/biopython/): To create fasta files and used by the option `--annotation-files` to index UniProt flat files.
 - [pandas](https://pypi.org/project/pandas/): To read the input files.